RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 email addresses and in some protocols that require a domain is explicitely exposed.

-Set ``ADMIN`` to the localpart of the admin address that you plan on creating on the main domain.
-For instance, if you main domain is ``domain.tld`` and your admin localpart is ``admin``, then administrative emails will be sent to ``admin`domain.tld``.
+Set ``POSTMASTER`` to the localpart of the admin address that you plan on creating on the main domain.
+For instance, if you main domain is ``domain.tld`` and your admin localpart is ``admin``, then administrative emails will be sent to ``admin@domain.tld``.
 This address might also be exposed on some services (mailer daemon notifications, error pages, etc.) You can later create a mailbox or an alias for that address.